QuantEcon/ASE_ENSEA_workshop/docs/index.md

 ## Registration

-[The questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSca-99V6CXcC6lRcqmC4G1wrw609srg19Df7485K5wOjeesOQ/viewform) will serve as the registration process, so please fill it in if you have not already.
-It will also provide us with valuable background information which will help tailor the course.
+[The questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSca-99V6CXcC6lRcqmC4G1wrw609srg19Df7485K5wOjeesOQ/viewform) will serve as the registration process.
+Please fill in the form if you have not already done so.

+We will use the email address you have provided to give you more information about the course in June, 2022.

 ## Contact